litmonbobby/litmoncloud/README.md

 🚒 Firefighter/Paramedic turned IT Support Specialist with a passion for cybersecurity, automation, and efficient problem-solving.
 🎓 Master’s student in Information Technology (Cybersecurity + AI track) at the University of Cincinnati.
-💡 I build tools to make IT support smarter, safer, and more scalable — check out some of my featured projects below:
+💡 I build tools to make IT support smarter, safer, and more scalable.
+Check out some of my featured projects below:

 ---